kangabell/serena/readme.txt

 ******************************************************************/

+/* v1.7.6 update */
+- move articles for archive and index templates to template-parts directory

 /* v1.7.5 update */
 - make author post link more pluggable in child themes
 - a11y: remove some redundant links; logo is h1 on homepage